 This sweet little boxer boy was surrendered into our care on September 30th, 2021 at approximately 8 weeks of age.
 Sadly, he has been failing to thrive, noticeably much smaller than his littermates and also has some concerns with his eyes.
 We suspect some neuro concerns as well.
 He has been struggling to eat and as a result, he was taken for an emergency vet visit on October 1st, 2021.
 If you would like to donate towards Ernie’s medical bills, please click on the button posted below.
 Tax receipts are available.

-Update-Ernie had an assessment with our medical team and was given sub q fluids as well.
+Update-Murdoch had an assessment with our medical team and was given sub q fluids as well.
 At this time, it is suspected he may have some blurred vision as well as some neuro concerns.
-Our medical team would like to give him some time to grow before deciding on a treatment plan and if an MRI will be needed.
+Our medical team would like to give him some time to grow before deciding on a treatment plan.

 Breed: Mixed Breed (Unknown)